Looking for things to do with your child? Check out these learning and educational activities for 3 year olds at home or outdoors.

 - Go down the alphabet.
 Pick one letter and talk about it throughout the day.
 You might color a page of the letter, describe the different sounds it makes, or find things in the room that start with that letter.

 - Use a dry erase board.
-Peel-away “markers” leave less mess than traditional markers, and allow her to write and erase as often as she’d like.
+This allows him to write and erase as often as he’d like.

-- Write letters and numbers with chalk.
-Whether on the sidewalk or a chalkboard, writing with chalk is another fun way to practice holding writing tools.
+- Write letters and numbers with sidewalk chalk.
+Whether on the driveway, sidewalk, or a chalkboard, writing with chalk is another fun way to practice holding writing tools.

 - Combine magnetic letters and a cookie sheet.
 Have a set of magnetic letters and numbers?
 Combine them to make words on a cookie sheet!
-The cookie sheet makes for a fantastic portable “board” she can place on her lap or take with her.
+The cookie sheet makes for a fantastic portable “board” he can place on his lap or take with him anywhere.

-Free printables: Help her trace and recognize the letters and numbers with sample worksheets from my digital workbook, Letters and Numbers!
+Free printables: Help him trace and recognize the letters and numbers with sample worksheets from my digital workbook, Letters and Numbers!
 Join my newsletter and grab them below—at no cost to you:

 3. Daily tasks and lessons